Rays vs. Cardinals Player Props Betting Odds

 Diaz Stats

-- Diaz has picked up at least one hit in three games in a row.
-In his last five games he is hitting .273 with a double, two home runs, two walks and four RBI.
+- Diaz enters this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .409 with a double, a home run, a walk and four RBI.

 Diaz Recent Games